baalamine/TruthFinderRheem/README.md

 ### Requirements and dependencies

 To execute Truth Finder on top of Rheem, one has to have Java version 7 or later and maven installed.
-All the dependencies are defined in a pom file
+All the jar dependencies are defined in a pom file.
+Those dependencies need to be install to properly run the application.

 ### Main classes